jrnold/bayesian_notes/docs/shrinkage.md

 $\kappa_j = 1$ is complete shrinkage, and $\kappa_j = 0$ is no shrinkage.
 So $\bar{\beta} \to 0$ as $\tau \to 0$ and $\bar{\beta} \to \hat{\beta}$ as $\tau \to \infty$.

-Using a plug-in estimate of $\tau$ using cross-validatio or max marginal likelihood.
+Using a plug-in estimate of $\tau$ using cross-validation or the maximum marginal likelihood.
 The danger is that $\hat{\tau} = 0$ if it is very sparse.

 van de Pas et al (2014) show that the optimal value (upp to a log factor) in terms of MSE and posterior contraction rates compared to the true $\beta^*$ is